manjotmb20/Rdatasets/doc/Stat2Data/rst/Leukemia.rst

 Format
 ~~~~~~

-A dataset with 51 observations on the following 9 variables.
+A data frame with 51 observations on the following 9 variables.

 +-----------------------------------+-----------------------------------+
 | ``Age``                           | Age at diagnosis (in years)       |